ntop/ntopng/doc/src/using_with_other_tools/n2disk.rst

 The pcap file can also be downloaded directly through http, running a live extraction.
 It is possible to use a command line tool such as `wget` or `curl` for this.
-The direct url for downloading the pcap is :code:`http://<ntopng IP>:3000/lua/rest/get/pcap/live_extraction.lua?ifid=<id>&epoch_begin=<epoch>&epoch_end=<epoch>[&bpf_filter=<filter>]`
+The direct URL for downloading the pcap is :code:`http://<ntopng IP>:3000/lua/rest/get/pcap/live_extraction.lua?ifid=<id>&epoch_begin=<epoch>&epoch_end=<epoch>[&bpf_filter=<filter>]`

 Where: